Here Comes Retail Sales...

+The week is starting off with a bang.
+At 8:30AM ET, we’ll get the April reading of U.S. retail sales.

+Economists estimate sales fell by 0.3%, largely due to falling gas prices.

-Excluding autos and gas, sales are expected bo be up by 0.3%.
+Excluding autos and gas, sales are estimated to have climbed bty 0.3%.

-“The Census Bureau’s advance report on retail and food services sales in March due out on Friday will be the marquee statistical event of the week in the US.
-Echoing the surprising slowdown in net hiring last month, headline purchases probably ground to a near halt, rising by just 0.1% following the above-consensus 1.1% jump recorded in February,” wrote SocGen’s Brian Jones.

-“A stabilisation of consumer goods and services costs triggered by a sharp reversal in seasonally adjusted gasoline pump prices probably limited the deceleration of real outlays in March.”
+“Retail sales are a key metric of consumer spending, and they are expected to be soft in April,” said Deutsche Bank’s Joe LaVorgna.
+“The headline figure will be dampened by lower unit motor vehicle sales—they totaled just a 14.9 million unit SAAR last month compared to 15.2 million previously.
+At the same time, a continuation of unseasonably cool weather no doubt weighed on seasonally sensitive purchases, particularly apparel.
+Additionally, declining gasoline prices will likely exert some downward pressure on retail sales, although longer-term, declining gasoline prices are highly supportive of household cash flow.”

 Business Insider Emails & Alerts